hiimghostine/darknet-duel/documentation/v3/DarknetDuel_SPMP.md

 #### 5.3.1 Requirements Control Plan

 Control over product requirements is maintained through adherence to the defined Software Requirements Specification (SRS) and Software Design Document (SDD).
 Any proposed changes or clarifications identified during development are discussed within the team during meetings.
 The Project Lead holds the final authority on accepting requirement modifications.
 Approved changes that impact scope or design must be reflected in updates to the SRS and/or SDD.
 The potential impact of any change on schedule and effort is assessed during these discussions.
 All changes to requirements documentation and related code are tracked via Git commits, providing traceability.
 The primary mechanism for control is the Project Lead's oversight and the explicit goal of implementing the features as documented, avoiding scope creep unless formally approved and documented.
+Refactoring requirements (REQ-201–REQ-406) must maintain traceability in SRS/SDD and the Requirements Inventory matrix.

 #### 5.3.2 Schedule Control Plan